Jamison-H-Fox/website-templates/README.md

 [x] Stylize components and move away from App.css *done except for media queries*

+[x] Map widget in contact

+[x] Option for picture adjacent in the About component

 [ ] Module for adding font resources

-[ ] Option for picture adjacent in the About component

 [ ] Make 'services' have click to expand info